Indecent Images Solicitors

 What defence is there against charges relating to indecent or extreme pornography?

 There can be various potential defences if you are accused of downloading indecent images that your defence team can explore.
-These include:
+Indecent images defences can include:

 Legitimate reason

 This defence is made out if the defendant proves they had a ‘legitimate reason’ for possessing the material. e.g. for the purposes of academic research.
-The central question on this matter is whether the defendant was essentially a person with an ‘unhealthy’ interest indecent images acting under the pretence of undertaking research or was a genuine researcher who had no alternative but to have the material in their possession.
+The central question on this matter is whether the defendant was essentially a person with an ‘unhealthy’ interest in indecent images, acting under the pretence of undertaking research, or was a genuine researcher who had no alternative but to have the material in their possession.

 Lack of awareness